tmorin/cqrsjs/README.md

 A namespace can be shared between several cqrs instances.
 When a command is sent from a cqrs instance attached to the namespace foo, only handlers declared from cqrs instances attached to the namespace foo will be invoked.
-It's the same meachanism for event, aggregate and queries.
+It's the same mechanism for event, aggregate and queries.

 var bar = cqrs({
     namespace: 'myNamespace'